 Gain Confidence As You Begin Your Education

-The Transition and Academic Prep (TAP) program is a residential program for select incoming Webster University Students.
+The Transition and Academic Prep (TAP) program is a residential program that is available to incoming Webster University students.
 There is no cost to students participating in the residential program.
 All meals, supplies and lodging are provided.
 The program also provides three credit hours toward participating students’ degrees at no cost.
 Please contact transitions@webster.edu or call 314-246-7709 to secure your spot in this program.

 About the TAP Program